OlafHaag/chocolatey-packages/automatic/xnviewmp.install/README.md

 ## Licence
 XnViewMP is provided as FREEWARE (NO Adware, NO Spyware) for private or educational use (including non-profit organizations).
 If you enjoy using XnviewMP, feel free to help the developer with a small donation.

-If you intend to use XnView in a company, you must purchase a [license.](http://www.kolor.com/store/stiching/logiciels/image-processing-software/xnview.html?___store=eng)
+If you intend to use XnView in a company, you must purchase a **license**.

 ## Package Parameters
 The following package parameter can be set: